Does Exercise Help Your Singing Voice?

 Exercise is a great way to stay physically fit and whip your voice into shape too.
 A strong singing voice starts with a healthy body, and certain sports can help improve your vocals.
 However, you need to learn proper technique, or you could injure your voice and body.

-Exercise is so beneficial for your body, mind, and voice.
+Physical exercise, jogging, and working out is beneficial for your body, mind, and voice.
 But it can be hard to find time to work out; especially if you’re a singer caught between shows and rehearsals.
 This article gives a breakdown of the exercises that are best for singers, and how to get the best workout in the time you have.

 There are so many reasons to exercise.
 Being physically active keeps you fit, healthy, reduces stress levels and rejuvenates your mind.
 If that’s not enough, the benefits of exercise can have a great knock–on effect on your voice.